soeirosantos/envoy-k8s-traffic-splitting/README.md

 $ kubectl apply -f backend-app.yaml
 ```

-This yaml configuration will install two deployments controllers and two headless
+This yaml configuration will install two deployment controllers and two headless
 services, one for each version of the backend app.
 Note that the headless service
 is defined by the `clusterIP: None` parameter.
 These apps do nothing but output
 some information about the HTTP request and pod environment.